andy9775/dataloader/README.md

 **Do not use this library when making an unknown number of queries/requests.**

 Note that the capacity also acts as a _floor_.
-In instances where at least _n_ calls are known, all _n+1_ calls are executed individually.
-For instance, if capacity is set to 10, the initial batch load is performed with 10 keys and subsequent calls to `Load(key)` executes the batch function with a single key.
+In instances where at least _n_ calls are known, all _n+1_ calls are executed depending on the strategy used.
-If the value for the key has been resolved in previous calls, the loader implements a naive cache which will resolve the request.

 Internally, the DataLoader waits for the `Load(Key)` function to be called _n_ times, where _n_ is the initial DataLoader capacity.
 The `Load(Key)` function blocks each